 "Sir, could you send Jon to the Gateroom?
 I believe there are some people here to see him."

 Harper still did not get it.
 No reason why he should.
-This is what happened when Carter got desperate for a solution.
+This is what he got when Carter got desperate for a solution.
 Mackay was right.
 She was insane.
 An artist, perhaps.
-But definately, certifiably, insane.
+But definitely, certifiably, insane.
 Hell, what was he doing, springing it on the kid like this?
 Except he wasn't a kid, was he?
 And his team was waiting for him.

 Pointing to the door, he silently ordered the defense team to leave the room.
 The last of the soldiers cleared the door just as Jon stepped inside and the Stargate shut down.
 He stared uncomprehendingly at the three figures standing quietly on the ramp behind SG1.
 Jack did not think he understood at first.
 All three teenagers were dressed in patchless versions of SGC fatigues and were of an identical age.
 The young Teal'c lacked the gold brand of Apophis and if it was not for the fact they were patently a couple years underdeveloped, they could have been any recent graduates of the Academy.
 The smile the brown-haired boy at Carter's shoulder gave him was pure Daniel, however.